snoweye/cubfits/inst/workflow/00_readme.txt

 ### Directory descriptions.
-### CAUTION: These are not checked by CRAN and may work properly for ROC only.
+### CAUTION: These are not checked by CRAN.

-- ./code/
+- ./roc/
-  contains all R codes and configurations for all work flows.
+  work flows for ROC model.

-- ./code_plot/
+- ./nsef/
-  contains all R codes for post process results from work flows.
+  work flows for NSEf model.

 - ./param/
   contains a set of minimum input parameters especially for simulations.

-- ./script/
-  contains all shell scripts for lunching work flows.

-- ./misc/
-  contains some codes comparing across different work flows and only for manually usages.

-- ./code_discard/
-  contains codes built for old work flows.